young061023/collage_art/README.md

 #### 2. Cut and Stack Images
   - Take the generated image grid and slice it horizontally with the specified number of n.
   - 1, n, 2, n-2, 3, n-3...
 Arrange them in order.

+#### 3. Cut and Stack Images (Part.
+2)
+  - Cut out the photo made vertically at 2 by the specified n.
+  - If you stack the cut-out pictures alternately as shown in 2, you create an image like the final mosaic.